abhishekg785/Real-Time-Notification/README.txt

 -----------------------------------------------NOTE----------------------------------------------------------
 If the project takes a lot time in creating random notification, just decrease the time factor variable, "timeFactor" in the file socket_module.js

+I have not worked a lot on the front-end part and all the animations are simple created entirely using simple HTML and CSS3.

 I have created the notification system keeping a single user in mind. i.e i have not maintained the user session for different user in the backend to differentiate the user's read/unread notification.